ldthomas/apg-7.0/Installation.md

 Next it needs to be configured with the necessary macros and source libraries.
 Right click on the project name and navigate to
 >Properties->C/C++ General->Paths and Symbols

 At the "#Symbols" tab click "Add" and type `APG_AST`.
 Check the box "Add to all configurations" and click "OK".
 At the "Source Location" tab click "Link Folder...".
-In the Folder name:" box type `apg`.
+In the "Folder name:" box type `apg`.
 Check the box "Link to folder in the file system" and navigate to (full path)  `./apg`.
 Click `OK`.
 Repeat for
 >api<br>
 >library<br>
 >utilities